 - The change in interest rates affects the price of the ETF, and hence it becomes challenging to mitigate interest rate riskInterest Rate RiskThe risk of an asset's value changing due to interest rate volatility is known as interest rate risk.
 It either makes the security non-competitive or makes it more valuable. .

 - Investing in a Bond Exchange Traded Funds requires sound knowledge about how bonds function since the investor needs to understand whether investing directly in a bond is a better option than investing in a Bond ETF.

-- Since it carries a low risk the returns are minimized when compared to the potential returns that can be earned by investing in stocks.
+- Since it carries a low risk, the returns are minimized compared to the potential returns that can be earned by investing in stocks.

 - iShares Investment Grade Corporate Bond is the largest Investment Grade Bond Exchange Traded Funds.

 - Some Bond Exchange Traded Funds can be an alternative to money market investment since it provides the flexibility of short and ultra short term fixed incomeFixed IncomeFixed Income refers to those investments that pay fixed interests and dividends to the investors until maturity.
 Government and corporate bonds are examples of fixed income investments.
 ETFs.

 - Since the Bond ETFs are exchange-traded like stocks, It has attractive properties like stocks – annual dividends.

 - Bond Exchange Traded Funds can be bought and sold in the open market depending on the demand in the market for the ETF.

 Bond Exchange Traded Funds are passively managed funds that invest in a plethora of fixed income securities and are traded on an exchange.
 Bond ETFs charge a lower amount than the actual bond, thereby allowing investors with lower capital to invest in the bonds, which can be pricey.
 Some Bond ETFs have a pre-determined maturity date ranging from 3 years to 10 years and are known as target maturity bond ETFs.